MakePixelsWork/CoreBootstrap/README.md

 ## Addendum

 <strong>Bootstrap 5</strong> introduced lots of new features, which may break your old builds.
 These include Sass changes, a color system, grid updates, dropping code, new naming conventions... and lots of tweaks throughout the entire framework.
 If you start a new project, this does not concern you.
 If you upgrade from an older major version, then be sure to update your code where needed.
 A full migration guide can be found <a href="https://getbootstrap.com/docs/5.0/migration/">here</a>.

+<strong>Bootstrap 5.2.0-beta & 5.3.0 and up</strong> introduce some new stuff which I need to test out, before I can upgrade my own CoreBootstrap.
+It may involve a different Sass code compiler file method, which won't be backwards compatible.
+I'm now thinking about writing customer compiler files.
+To be decided.

 <strong>Font Awesome</strong> provides three seemingly incoherent v5 downloads on their website.
 I asked them why... and they told me: "The reason behind those different versions in the Docs section of our site has to do when certain aspects of our code/tech changed.
 For instance, in version 5.9.0, we had a backwards incompatible change that was made, so we needed to have a slight variation to some of our docs.
 You can see more in our changelog <a href="https://github.com/FortAwesome/Font-Awesome/blob/master/CHANGELOG.md">here</a>." - This is the main reason I also provide those as part of my CoreBootstrap framework.